beNative/git-automation/README.md

 -   **Persistent & Safe Configuration:** All your settings and repository configurations are stored safely in a persistent location, ensuring they are never lost during application updates.
 -   **Settings Import/Export:** Easily back up, restore, or share your complete application configuration using `.zip` or `.json` files.
 -   **Robust Executable Handling:** Manually configure paths to your Git/SVN executables, with auto-detect and testing, ensuring the app works in any environment.
--   **Global Settings:** Customize the application theme (with a quick-toggle button in the title bar), icon set (**Feather icons by default**), notifications, and behavior like enabling pre-release updates or choosing your preferred web browser.
+-   **Global Settings:** Customize the application theme (with a quick-toggle button in the header), icon set (**Feather icons by default**), notifications, and behavior like enabling pre-release updates or choosing your preferred web browser.
 -   **GUI Scaling:** Adjust the overall size of the application's interface for better readability on any screen.

 ## Quick Start

 1.  **Add a Repository:**
-    -   Click the **"New Repo"** button in the title bar.
+    -   Click the **"New Repo"** button in the header.
     -   Select the Version Control System (Git or SVN).
     -   Fill in the required details on the "General" tab.
     -   Click **"Save Repository"**.